kristengrewe/RPP-DSR-Reference/README.md

 ## Grading Assessments
 - ### In LEARN
 > - You can find the cohort LEARN links at the top of this Repo or in the cohort hub
+> - split the grading amongst the two dedicated DSRs for the cohort

 - ### In Hub (2 places to input grades)
 1. You can find the cohort HUB links at the top of this Repo